coinbase-samples/prime-send-receive-go/README.md

 - The system fetches up to 500 transactions per wallet per polling cycle
 - With the default 30-second polling interval, this provides adequate processing time per transaction
 - The 6-hour lookback window ensures no transactions are missed between polling cycles
-- If you exceed 500 transactions in 30 seconds, consider reducing the transaction limit
+- If you exceed 500 transactions in 30 seconds, consider adjusting the polling interval

 ### 2. Asset Configuration